yanchenglee98/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

+* In most of the commands, you will need to provide several parameters.

-* If any parameters are repeated, the last one will be used
+* If any parameters are repeated, the last one will be used.

 </div>